A computer as a home media center

 A minimal home theatre system

-For experimenting, I choose to stick with Debian.
+For experimenting, I decided to stick with Debian.

 I’ve downloaded the ISO from cdimage, flashed it on a USB stick, and booted the PC from it.